 Get Ahead with Each Free Hour

-After working a forty hour (or way more) work week, going back to work might not sound like the most fun idea.
+After working a forty-hour (or way more) work week, going back to work might not sound like the most fun idea.
 I am “lucky” to have the workaholic bug.
 When I get home at the end of the day, I just want to write, create videos, design websites, and start new projects to help supplement my income.

 Whether you are inspired by online income or prefer the offline route, there are plenty of opportunities to earn more on the side.
 When I share my online income reports each month, I am not trying to show off.
 On the contrary, I am trying to show you what is possible.

 I recently had a record month bringing in over $5,000 on the side, but I didn’t start there.
-My first online income was a $5 check from Yahoo for 5 cent advertising clicks.
+My first online income was a $5 check from Yahoo for 5-cent advertising clicks.
 Eight years ago it was $10 payments for online articles.
 Today that has turned into thousands of dollars each month.

-Even Warren Buffet started somewhere.
+Even Warren Buffett started somewhere.

-What are YOU Waiting for?
+What are YOU waiting for?

 Enough about me.
 Let’s talk about you.
 Do you feel like you are chasing each paycheck to stay afloat?
 Are you struggling to pay the bills?
 Let’s try to help you get on track to getting ahead.
-Here are my Personal Profitability Rules to Getting Ahead:
+Here are my Personal Profitability Rules for Getting Ahead:

 - Only spend on what you value.
 Think before handing over the cash, swiping the card, or clicking the purchase button.